hytest-org/hytest/essential_reading/ParallelProcessing/Parallel_Clusters.md

 # Parallel / Clusters

 `dask` parallelism makes use of 'clusters' of individual workers.
 Each worker is given some task to do, and typically operates in a lightweight environment (i.e. it does not always have full access to the full system, notably the local filesystem).

 Cluster configurations vary widely, depending on the task and the hardware available.
-Here are a few of the configurations that you will see in use.
+Here are a few of the configurations that you might see with HyTEST workflows.
 In each case, we need a handle for the cluster configuration, and a client by which we can monitor or adjust the cluster.

 ## JupyterHub / ESIP-QHUB / Nebari